ml-tooling/opyrator/README.md

 </h1>

 <p align="center">
-    <strong>Python functions with superpowers.
-Instantly deploy with REST API, UI, and more.</strong>
+    <strong>Turn your Python functions into production-ready microservices with HTTP API, UI, and more.</strong>
 </p>

 <p align="center">